-iii.
-Any changes to the Rates and Method of Apportionment of the Special Taxes approved or submitted to the qualified electors for approval prior to the filing of the Annual Report.
+Any changes to the Rates and Methods of Apportionment of the Special Taxes for the Districts approved or submitted to the qualified electors for approval prior to the filing of the Annual Report and a description of any parcels for which the Special Taxes have been prepaid in the Fiscal Year for which the Annual Report is being prepared.

-There have been no changes made to the Rates and Method of Apportionment approved or submitted to the qualified electors for approval.
+There have been no changes made to the Rates and Methods of Apportionment approved or submitted to the qualified electors for approval.

 iv.
-An update of the estimated assessed value-to-lien ratio for the District substantially in the form of Table 8 of the Official Statement based upon the most recent Special Tax levy preceding the date of the Annual Report and on the assessed values of property for the current fiscal year.
+An update of the estimated assessed value-to-lien ratio for the Districts substantially in the form of Table 4 in the Official Statement based upon the most recent Special Tax levy preceding the date of the Annual Report and on the assessed values of property for the current fiscal year.

-An update of Table 8 is included in Exhibit A.
+An update of Table 4 is included in Exhibit A.

 v.
-The percentage of the maximum Special Taxes levied by the District with respect to the Bonds.
+The Percentage of the Maximum Special Taxes levied by the Districts with respect to each series of Local Obligations.